zsu/WebFrameworkMVC/README.md

      Click link in the email to verify your email; Log in system and change the temporary password.

 ## WebFrameworkMVC Configuration
-WebFramework allows for a lot of flexibility in configing the system.
+WebFrameworkMVC allows for a lot of flexibility in configing the system.

 ### Change configuration on the fly through the setting page.
 It has these properties: